 Does Link Building Matter?

-Links from authoritative sites are like an endorsement, with two thumbs up, and a standing ovation that shout to search engines that your site’s domain is to be valued above others for its trustworthiness and authority.
+Links from authoritative sites are like an endorsement, with two thumbs up, and a standing ovation that shouts to search engines that your site’s domain is to be valued above others for its trustworthiness and authority.

 The basic structure of link building describes the action taken to increase the number of quality backlinks to your webpage.

-When considering the behavior of how a search engine travels the web through a course of inbound links, it is easy to see how important it is to create a network of qualitative and authoritative links.
+When considering the behaviour of how a search engine travels the web through a course of inbound links, it is easy to see how important it is to create a network of qualitative and authoritative links.